The Easiest Guitar Chords Beginners Should Know

 Minor chords add depth and complexity to your playing.
 They might be a bit trickier, but they’re worth the effort.

 Ready for a challenge?
-Here’s the E Minor.
+Here’s the E Minor chord.

 E Minor Chord